AdobeDocs/analytics.en/help/components/c-marketing-channels/session-refresh.md

 ### Scenario 5: Long entry-page load times

-A visitor lands on Page A which is heavy on con¬tent, and the Adobe Analytics code is located at the bot¬tom of the page.
-Before all the con¬tent (including Adobe Analytics image request) can load, the vis¬i¬tor clicks to Page B. Page B fires its Adobe Analytics image request.
+A visitor lands on Page A which is heavy on content, and the Adobe Analytics code is located at the bottom of the page.
+Before all the content (including Adobe Analytics image request) can load, the visitor clicks to Page B. Page B fires its Adobe Analytics image request.
 Since Page A’s image request never loaded, the second page appears as the first hit of the visit in Adobe Analytics, with Page A as the referrer.
 The visit gets classified as Session Refresh.

 ### Scenario 6: Clearing cookies mid-site